ameen-mcmxc/lw4o6-automation/README.md

 Building a Test-Bed for light-weigth 4o6 IPv6 Transition Technology.

-Ansible software was used, to automate the process of installation and configuration of the whole topology eelemnts.
+Ansible software was used, to automate the process of installation and configuration of the whole topology elements.

 Just get the toplogy built, as shown below: -